Sync API

 https://TENANT_NAME-syncapi.sandbox.mpo.mambu.com/

-Synchronous requests use the sync server as a middleman to make the request for you.
-Your request will be blocked until the process output is returned or the request times out.
+Synchronous requests use the sync server as an intermediary to make the request for you.
+Your request will be blocked until the process or state diagram output is returned or the request times out.

 To configure a synchronous request, you need to: